Updated Fall 2020

 Commercial Grade Carpets

-Commercial grade carpet is a lot harder to find in low-VOC.
-I have reviewed and sniffed a few of the ones that claim the lowest VOC levels.
+Low-VOC commercial carpet is harder to find than residential.
+I have reviewed and sniffed a few of the ones that claim to have the lowest VOC levels.

 Can Carpet ever be a Healthy Flooring?

 Because carpet does collect dust, mold spores, pesticides, flame retardants and all types of contaminants and allergens that ride on dust, a HEPA vacuum like the Nilfisk is essential for cleaning.

 Terrazzo is a little complex as there are different materials, resins and sealers involved.
 But there are systems that are 0-VOC and low-VOC.